dcm4che/dcm4chee-arc-hl7cs/source/orm/outbound.rst

 ########

-The General Clinical Order Message HL7 message is sent to other HL7 applications/receivers if the feature Synchronize External Receivers explained in https://github.com/dcm4che/dcm4chee-arc-light/wiki/Requested-Procedures has been configured in the archive.
+The General Clinical Order Message HL7 message is sent to other HL7 applications/receivers if the feature `Synchronize External Receivers for Requested Procedures <https://github.com/dcm4che/dcm4chee-arc-light/wiki/Requested-Procedures>`_ has been configured in the archive.

 .. _orm_out_messages: